-The Superintendent and Superintendent's Cabinet supported the Board of Education legislative and Superintendent evaluation sub-committees.
+The Superintendent, the Superintendent's Cabinet and staff supported the Board of Education legislative and Superintendent evaluation sub-committees and community engagement sessions.

 Board members regularly ask the Superintendent for information, clarifications, background on issues, and other requests.
 The Superintendent works with Board leadership to respond efficiently to those requests within the capacity of district staff.

 The district provided support to Board members involved in influencing legislation and provided expert opinions on pending legislation and provided expert opinions on a variety of topics when asked by Board members.